chef/automate/components/docs-chef-io/content/automate/managed_services.md

 - Select **Configure Domain Level Access Policy** under the `Access policy` section and modify the `Effect` from *Deny* to *Allow*.

+- Copy the `domain arn` of the newly created OpenSearch, example: `arn:aws:es:region:123456789012:domain/domain-name`

+#### Enabling OpenSearch Backup restore
-The steps to backup and restore the OpenSearch S3 is:
+The steps to enable backup and restore in OpenSearch S3 is:

 - Create an IAM role with the Permission listed below.
 The rest of the document refers to the role as `TheSnapshotRole`.
   - AmazonS3FullAccess
-- Save the new Role
-- Edit the trust relationship of `TheSnapshotRole` to specify the OpenSearch Service in the Principal statement as shown in the following example:
+- In Select trusted entities of `TheSnapshotRole` to specify the OpenSearch Service in the Principal statement as shown in the following example:

   ```json
   {